-Deception Falls Interpretive Trail is a 0.6 mile moderately trafficked loop trail located near Skykomish, WA that features a waterfall and is good for all skill levels.
+Deception Falls Interpretive Trail is a 0.6 mile moderately trafficked loop trail located near Skykomish, Washington that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until September.
 Dogs are also able to use this trail.

 Deception Falls picnic area will remain closed until further notice.
 Call the Skykomish Ranger Distirct for more information at 360-677-2414.
 The parking area is closed, but there is room for a couple of cars to park near the gate.
 This .75mile interpretive trail takes you underneath the highway to a viewing platform of Deception Creek Falls, then continues along Deception Creek to meet the Tyee River.
 From there, the trail loops through an old growth forest to return to the parking lot.